← All articles

 What Hevy Doesn't Do

-Here's the honest part of this review: Hevy is a workout tracker.
-It is not a fitness app.
+Here is the honest part of this review: Hevy is a workout tracker.
+That is the strength and the limit.

 No nutrition tracking.
 Hevy has zero calorie or macro logging.
 If you care about what you eat — and if you're training for body composition, you should — you need a second app.
 That means context-switching constantly and mentally connecting data points that should live in the same place.

-No AI-generated programming.
+No adaptive programming.
 Hevy tracks what you do.
 It doesn't tell you what you *should* do.
 You can save templates, but the app won't adapt your plan based on your performance, recovery, or goals.
-There's no adaptive overload — you're responsible for progression.
+You are responsible for progression.

 RPE support is limited.
 Hevy added RPE logging as a field, but it doesn't do anything with the data.
 There's no analytics on perceived exertion trends, no adaptation based on RPE, no coach feedback.
 It's a text box.

-No AI coach.
-There's nobody to ask "should I deload this week?" or "my bench hasn't moved in six weeks — what do I change?"
+No coach-style feedback.
+There is nobody to ask "should I deload this week?" or "my bench hasn't moved in six weeks — what do I change?"
 That guidance doesn't exist in Hevy.

 Who Hevy Is Best For